Standard Electric Water Heater

 Standard Electric Water Heater Operation

-Electric water heaters operate by use of either one
+Electric water heaters operate by use of either one or two

 The standard residential electric water heater control circuit